 Chapel.
 One of the historic distinctives of Asbury University is the gathering of the traditional undergraduate student body in chapel three times a week.
-Chapel remains the most central time when we proclaim Christ Jesus as Savior - where the entire community joins to witness the presence of the Spirit, to nurture love of the Father, and to launch into outreach that shares the love of Jesus.
-We also hear amazing preaching and teaching that invites students into spiritual formation - into the ongoing process of being shaped by the Holy Spirit into the image of Christ for the sake of others.
-Exalting Jesus Christ as our Cornerstone, we believe students leave Asbury with a greater understanding and experience of Scripture, holiness, stewardship and mission.
+We hear amazing preaching and teaching that invites students into spiritual formation - into the ongoing process of being shaped by the Holy Spirit into the image of Christ for the sake of others.
+Exalting Jesus Christ as our Cornerstone, students leave Asbury with a greater understanding and experience of Scripture, holiness, stewardship and mission.
 This worship hour is sacred as students, faculty, and staff are challenged to listen, think, believe, and commit to the calling of Christ to be His people in a broken world, being transformed by the work of the Holy Spirit to live holy.
 See Undergraduate Academic Policies > Chapel Attendance section, visit asbury.edu/chapel, or call ext.
 2200 for more information.